Brussels, Belgium

 We asked people if there is a lot of crime.
 They answered:

 "Crime in Brussels is relatively low compared to other major cities in Europe.
 However, there have been reports of pickpocketing, muggings, and other petty crimes in certain areas of the city.
-It is recommended that visitors to Brussels take extra precautions when travelling around the city, such as avoiding carrying large amounts of cash and being aware of their surroundings," wrote one member in Brussels.
+It is recommended that visitors to Brussels take extra precautions when travelling around the city, such as avoiding carrying large amounts of cash and being aware of their surroundings," explained one expat living in Brussels, Belgium.

 Is there a lot of diversity?
 Are people in Brussels accepting of differences?

 "Yes, there is a lot of diversity in Brussels.
 The city is home to people from many different backgrounds, including those from different countries, cultures, and religions.
-People in Brussels are generally accepting of differences and strive to create an inclusive and tolerant environment," remarked one expat living in Brussels, Belgium.
+People in Brussels are generally accepting of differences and strive to create an inclusive and tolerant environment," commented one expat who made the move to Brussels.

 Get Quote